-If you are considering a celebrant led ceremony, you have probably realised that you can include absolutely anything you want.
-Often, unique or symbolic rituals can provide additional meaning, fun and inclusivity.
+If you are considering a celebrant led ceremony, you have probably discovered that you can include absolutely anything you want.
+With so much choice, unique or symbolic rituals can provide additional meaning, fun and inclusivity.
 One such popular ritual is a sand ceremony.

 As a modern independent celebrant, I have conducted numerous sand ceremonies for weddings and naming ceremonies across North Wales.
 They are always a hit, especially for children and blended families!